 - Dirt road for 3 miles to get there but should be passable by most cars

-This is where the fun starts, from here you will push up to the small notch between the two biggest dunes.
-You can go explore the other one or just proceed up Kelso.
-I was chasing the sun so I just went up the main one.
+This is where the fun starts.
+From here, you will push up to the small notch between the two most significant dunes.
+You can explore the other one or proceed up Kelso.
+I was chasing the sun, so I just went up the main one.

-This part was actually pretty nice as well since the sand was hard in some places, making the incline much more doable.
+This part was pretty nice as well since the sand was hard in some places, making the incline much more doable.

-If you came at sunset like I suggested, kick off your shoes (they will be full of sand anyway) and just enjoy the barrage of colors that will soon greet your eyes over the desert sky.
+If you came at sunset like I suggested, kick off your shoes (they will be full of sand anyway) and enjoy the barrage of colors that will soon greet your eyes over the desert sky.

-after you finish your time on the summit you will be ready for the trek back which is a lot more fun.
-The sand is soft and it seems to go fast as you walk back.
-In no time you will be back at the parking lot with a story to tell.
+After you finish your time on the summit, you will be ready for the trek back, which is a lot more fun.
+The sand is soft, and it seems to go fast as you walk back.
+In no time, you will be back at the parking lot with a story to tell.